bigdevwhale/marat555.github.io/_posts/2019-02-11-telegram-bot.md

 **[TolkienQuotesBot](https://telegram.me/TolkienQuotesBot)** - J.R.R.
 Tolkien quotes bot (send a random quote in reponse to your message)

 ## Background
-Recently I decided to write a simple bot for get some experience and the subsequent implementation of more complex projects.
+Recently I decided to write a simple bot to get some experience and the subsequent implementation of more complex projects.
 The choice fell on the bot of quotes for specific authors / books / genres / tags.

 To implement this idea, it was necessary to perform two basic steps: